zerynth/docs/docs/develop/Develop.md

 According to the platform used and to the connected device, the user has to install the related driver to make the machine able to recognize and exchange data with the board.

-## Warning
+!!! warning
 	Procedure to install drivers, if needed, is reported device by device in [Supported Devices](https://docs.zerynth.com/latest/supported_boards.html#doc-supported-boards).

 The **Registration** phase is the process of retrieving the device info to allow the Zerynth backend to build its specific virtual machine.